umarhassan-mitodl/14.452-spring-2007/content/pages/syllabus.md

 Blanchard, O. "What Do We Know About Macroeconomics that Fisher and Wicksell Did Not?" _Quarterly Journal of Economics_ 115, no. 4 (November 2000): 1375-1410.

-Woodford, M. "[Revolution and Evolution in Twentieth-Century Macroeconomics](http://www.columbia.edu/~mw2230/)."
+Woodford, M. "{{% resource_link "7be70757-62e3-4cab-9a72-60029aa3d402" "Revolution and Evolution in Twentieth-Century Macroeconomics" %}}."
 June 1999.
 Paper presented at Frontiers of the Mind in the Twenty-First Century, U.S. Library of Congress, Washington, DC, June 1999.

 For two more recent and more polemical, pieces, you may also want to read: